openwisp/openwisp-radius/docs/user/settings.rst

 **Default**: ``Credentials``

 It is the subject of the mail to be sent to the users.
-Eg: ``Login Credentials``.
+E.g.: ``Login Credentials``.

 .. _openwisp_radius_batch_mail_message: